shreystechtips/pythonbytes/projects/maze/README.md

 the escape algorithm?

-As to the first part: We will begin by providing you with a maze to work with; actually with four of them.
+As to the first part: We will begin by providing you with four test mazes.
 They get progressively more difficult.
+The code you write to navigate them we will call the **Solver**.

 As to the second part: We will describe a simple turtle graphics method for tracking your progress.